 When You Arrive

 When you get to your vacation rental, the guest welcome folder is definitely required reading as it contains details about your stay, the property, and its amenities.
-It’ll also have important check-in and check-out instructions that can spare you from receiving a bad review — or worse: local regulatory penalties and fines.
-In some instances, it will have a vital piece of information that could make or break your vacation experience.
+Reviewing check-in and check-out instructions can also spare you from receiving a bad review — or worse: local fines and penalties.
+Sometimes, it may have a vital piece of information that could make or break your vacation experience.

-In addition to thoroughly reading the welcome folder, one of your first orders of business is to assess the condition of the rental.
-Walk the property as soon as you arrive to be sure everything is in order and notify the owner immediately if anything is out of order.
-Keeping the lines of communication open with your host will prevent you from paying for damage to the property that you didn’t cause and help you get full value out of what you paid for the rental.
+Upon arrival, it’s also important to assess the condition of the rental.
+Take a walkthrough of the property as soon as you arrive to be sure everything is in order and notify the owner immediately if anything something is damaged.
+Keeping your lines of communication open with the host or vacation rental owner will prevent any deductions from your security deposit.

 Things to Consider: